jrkeyes1/Stylekey-frontend/stylekey-frontend/README.md

 # StyleKey

-StyleKey is a virtual closet application that allows users to manage their wardrobe digitally.
-The app enables users to add, view, filter, and delete items in their closet and also offers a feature to generate random outfits using images from an external API.
+StyleKey is a virtual closet application that allows wardrobe to be managed digitally.
+The app enables users to add, view, filter, and delete items in their closet and also offers a feature to generate random outfits.

 ## Features